ai-breakthrough/landing-page/README.md

 # CoreAI Website

-A React-based website served using Docker and Nginx.
+A React-based website served using Docker and Nginx, with automatic deployment to GitHub Pages.

 ## Docker Setup